 #6 Mount Taygetos

 Taygetos stole my heart the first time I saw him towering above the city of Kalamata and to this day remains one of my favorite mountains in Greece.
 At 2.404 meters it is the tallest mountain in Peloponnese and one of the few mountains in Greece with amazing sea views.

 There are no ski resorts on Mount Taygetos nor are there many roads climbing the slopes of the mountain at its central parts.
-This means that it remains relatively unspoiled and wild despite its close proximity to the two largest cities in Southern Peloponnese, Sparta and Kalamata.
+This means that it remains relatively unspoiled and wild despite its close proximity to the two largest cities in Southern Peloponnese, Sparta, and Kalamata.

 But Taygetos is not just a mountain with pristine nature and amazing views, it is a place of myths and legends, too.
-From nymphs that gave the mountain its name to the mysterious pyramid at the top and the Spartan warriors using its deep chasms to get rid of their imperfect offsprings, it is one of the most mystical mountains as well.
+From nymphs that gave the mountain its name to the mysterious pyramid at the top and the Spartan warriors using their deep chasms to get rid of their imperfect offsprings, it is one of the most mystical mountains as well.

 A few more reasons to visit Greece in winter

 Being primarily a summer destination, Greece is much less crowded during the winter months.
 This means you’ll get to enjoy some of the notoriously overcrowded places like the Acropolis of Athens, Delphi, or Santorini all by yourself.

 From my experience, lesser tourists also mean increased hospitality of the locals as they are happy to see a new face and to earn some extra income during the quieter months.
 If you want to know what it is like to visit Santorini in winter check out THIS post.